 Washington Updates - 2016

-House Bill Proposes Funding Cuts for NSF and NIST
+House Releases Funding Bill for NSF and NIST

 On May 17, the House Appropriations Committee released its version of the Commerce, Justice, Science, and Related Agencies Appropriations Act (CJS) for fiscal year 2017 (FY17).